wkolowski/Type-Theory-Wishlist/README.md

 As you can see, we now need to name the index to be able to refer to it, because it is not quantified.
 Constructor arguments are given after `of` and we omit the codomain, but contrary to ordinary inductive types, we need to explicitly state what the index is for inductive arguments.
 In the end, the new syntax sugar saves us from quite some typing, especially for longer definitions.

 Not papers:
-- [Non-regular Parameters are OK](https://gallais.github.io/blog/non-regular-parameters.html) (a blogpost which explains how a translation from uniform indices (i.e. non-uniform parameters) to ordinary inductive families works)
+- [Non-regular Parameters are OK](https://gallais.github.io/blog/non-regular-parameters.html) (a blogpost which explains how a translation from "non-regular parameters" (i.e. uniform indices) to ordinary inductive families works)

 Papers:
 - [Semantical Investigations in Intuitionistic Set Theory and Type Theories with Inductive Families](http://www.lsv.fr/~barras/habilitation/barras-habilitation.pdf) (see section 8.6.1)